owulveryck/blog/content/post/markov.md

 We didn't think at first of the probability of a failure; we may have in the code, if we were good coders, but in the theory that was not suppose to happen.

-But there is a _probability_ that could happen.
+But there is a _probability_ that it could happen.
 By now, we are totally unable to quantify this probability, but it's non-nil.

 The only certainty we can get is the current states of the node.
 We cannot presume anything on how they came to ths state.

 This is exactly a hidden markov process.

+## HMM

+According to _Rabiner_ (see [A tutorial on Hidden Markov Models and selected applications in speech recognition](http://TODO)):

+> the first problem one faces is deciding what the states in the model correspond to, and the deciding how many states should be in the model.

 ## The obeservation sequence $O$

 When $a \ne 0$, there are two solutions to $\(ax^2 + bx + c = 0\)$ and they are
 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$